Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Conclusion

 \subsection{Perspective}

 A first limitation concerns equatorial modes at non-negligible rotation, for which no analytical base flow is available.
-Further developments are therefore required to obtain a tractable description of rotation-modified equatorial modes.
-A promising route is to build upon the rotation-corrected basic flow of \cite{smylie1998viscous}, allowing consistent evaluation of detuning including rotational, magnetic and viscous effects.
-Their formulation, close to an inertial-mode basis, could enable exploration of strong-rotation regimes ($\gamma>1$), although inviscid inertial modes in a spherical shell are singular and only regularised by viscosity.
+Further analytical developments are therefore required to obtain a tractable description of rotation-modified equatorial modes.
+A promising route is to build upon the rotation-corrected basic flow of \cite{smylie1998viscous}, including rotational, magnetic and viscous effects.
+Their formulation, close to an inertial-mode basis, would provide a route to exploring strong-rotation regimes ($\gamma>1$), although inviscid inertial modes in a spherical shell are singular and only regularised by viscosity.

-Another limitation stems from the small-amplitude assumption used in both the theory and the approximate boundary condition implemented in \textsc{xshells}, which requires amplitudes smaller than the boundary layer.
-While appropriate for planets, this is limiting in laboratory configurations.
-As noted in \cite{personnettaz2025damping}, the approximate boundary condition overestimates dissipation at larger amplitudes.
-Using \textsc{comsol} simulations, where the Arbitrary-Lagrangian-Eulerian (ALE) method allows a truly moving inner sphere, we have checked that the agreement remains good for modest deformations.
-Further work is needed, particularly regarding Ohmic dissipation and the transition to finite-amplitude regimes.
+Another limitation arises from the small-amplitude assumption underlying both the theory and the approximate boundary condition implemented in \textsc{xshells}, which requires oscillation amplitudes smaller than the boundary-layer thickness.
+Although well suited to planetary applications, this assumption becomes restrictive for laboratory experiments, where the approximate boundary condition overestimates the Ohmic dissipation at larger amplitudes \cite{personnettaz2026ohmic}.
+Additional \textsc{comsol} simulations, using an Arbitrary-Lagrangian-Eulerian (ALE) formulation to model the sphere motion exactly, nevertheless show good agreement for modest deformations.
+Extending the present framework to finite amplitudes, particularly for the Ohmic dissipation, remains an important direction for future work.

-Experimental validation is both feasible and desirable.
-Table~\ref{tab:em_contrasts} compares the typical ranges relevant for planetary applications to the ones that can are typically achieved in laboratory experiments.
-Liquid-metal experiments readily access regimes where Alfvén-wave radiation becomes significant ($\Lambda\gtrsim1$), for instance in a $50$~cm Galinstan-filled cavity with an oscillating iron or titanium sphere.
-Moderate to large electromagnetic contrasts arise then naturally in laboratory configurations.
-Our theoretical framework also accommodates differing electromagnetic properties in the surrounding outer domain, providing additional experimental flexibility.
+Experimental validation of the predicted drag now appears feasible.
+Table~\ref{tab:em_contrasts} shows that key planetary regimes, including Alfv\'en-wave-mediated drag ($\Lambda\gtrsim1$), can be accessed in a $50$~cm Galinstan-filled cavity containing an oscillating iron or titanium sphere.
+Such configurations naturally provide moderate to strong electromagnetic contrasts, while the present framework accommodates arbitrary electromagnetic properties of the surrounding outer solid, offering additional flexibility for experimental design.